 No two tinnitus cases are alike.
 The cause of tinnitus in patient A may be different from the cause of tinnitus in patient B. In the same manner, the severity of the ringing in the ear differs from person to person.

 The tinnitus population’s heterogeneity makes it hard to produce a one-size-fits-all medication.
 For instance, if scientists produce a medication to cure tinnitus caused by autoimmune inner ear disease, it will not cure tinnitus caused by earwax blockage or tumors.

 3. Cost of Production

-Unifying the cures for each independent cause to form a single medication is no small feat, and it will require lots of funds.
+Unifying the cures for each independent cause to form a single medication will be no small feat, and it’ll require lots of funds.

 4. The Wide Range of Tinnitus Causes